 His further career brought him to the Max Planck Institute for Nuclear Physics in Heidelberg (2003-2004) and as a Fellow to CERN (Switzerland, 2005-2007).
 He founded the QUASAR Group in the frame of a Helmholtz YIG Award in 2007 and has been leading the Group ever since.

 Since November 2008, he is a faculty member at the University of Liverpool and a member of the Cockcroft Institute of Accelerator Science and Technology.
 In October 2011 he was promoted to Professor of Physics leads the Liverpool Accelerator Physics Group.

-Prof. Welsch has been a partner in numerous national and international research projects and has been coordinator of 7 EU projects to date, amongst which the large scale networks DITANET, LA³NET and oPAC.
+Prof Welsch has been a partner in numerous national and international research projects and has been coordinator of 9 EU projects to date, amongst which the large scale networks DITANET, LA³NET, oPAC, OMA, AVA and EuPRAXIA-DN, and is also director of the STFC CDT's on Big Data Science LIV.DAT and LIV.INNO.
 He is a member of numerous international advisory committees and frequent speaker at international workshops and conferences.